Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 <img src="static/readme-assets/screenshots/your-bookings.png" alt="Screenshot of your bookings section.">
 <img src="static/readme-assets/screenshots/cancelled-booking.png" alt="Screenshot of cancelled booking confirmation.">

 Once a guest user has placed a booking the **Your Bookings** sub-page will become visible in the navigation menu under **Booking**.
 Each booking is displayed in a Bootstrap card with a light grey background so the bookings can more easily visually be distinguished from each other.
 The booking card includes the unique booking number, booking date and booking status at the top; below the information the user entered in the booking form is displayed.
 For each new booking the booking status is set to 'requested' per default.
 For guests there is a cancel functionality in form of a **Cancel Booking** button at the very bottom.
 Hovering over the button changes its background color from light purple to bright signal orange and its font color from black to white.
 Clicking the cancel button opens up a defensive programming modal that asks for a confirmation: *"Are you sure you want to cancel your booking?
 This action cannot be undone."* Clicking 'close' closes the modal and clicking 'cancel booking' refreshes the page, setting the booking status from 'requested' to 'cancelled' in the booking card.
-A confirmation message is shown as well at the very top: *"The booking has been cancelled!"*.
+A confirmation message is shown as well at the very top: *"Booking no. x has been cancelled!"*.
 After this action no action buttons are visible any longer at the bottom of the card.
 I have chosen not to include a 'delete' button for guests because I want the hosts to have full control over the entered data if they should need it for bookkeeping later on.

 The **Your Bookings** page is visible for guests and also for hosts should they receive a booking verbally so they can manually enter the booking data for the guest.